bitaxis/rack-cas-rails/README.md

 Restart your application again, and visit an ```/index``` endpoint.
 Click the __Login__ link, and authenticate using "jsmith"
 (or whichever user you chose) and the correct password.
 Once authenticated, you'll be re-directed back to the original page.
+This time, you are shown whom you are logged in as.
 Now visit a ```/new``` endpoint, and you won't be prompted to authenticate again, until you click the __Logout__ link or restart your browser.

 ## Summary

-With ```rack-cas-rails```, you can integrate your Rails application with CASinoApp or another CAS-compliant server for authentication by making changes in:
+With rack-cas-rails, you can integrate your Rails application with CASinoApp or another CAS-compliant server for authentication by making these changes in it:

 1. Your Rails::Application subclass (in config/application.rb)
 2. Your ApplicationController class (in app/controllers/application_controller.rb)
 3. Your layout template (in app/views/layouts/application.html.erb)
-4. A model (or some other means) by which you can retrieve information about the currently logged in user
+4. Add a model (or some other means) by which you can retrieve information about the currently logged in user

 With these changes in place, you can expect your application to exhibit the following behavior: